CANDIA LEA COLE'S JOURNEY

 Unfortunately, the doctors that my mom took me to see, in order to try and figure out what was wrong with me, didn't have the kind of training that would have helped them to diagnose and effectively treat my condition: environmental illness.
 The doctors we consulted with only knew how to prescribe drugs, which made my condition worse.
-Thankfully, my mother was bold and forward thinking.
+Thankfully, my mother was forward thinking and way ahead of her time.
 She made a decision on my behalf, to explore the world of natural, non-toxic medicine, and I curiously followed in her footsteps.

 As a newly initiated student of the natural healing arts, I was inspired to study books whose topics addressed herbal medicine, acupressure, massage, fasting, detoxification, clay therapy, and Chinese 5 Food Element Theory.
 I was fascinated by what I learned about all of these topics, and I eagerly experimented with the healing protocols that were suggested by the authors of my reading materials.

 While studying about the role of nutrition in preventing disease, I also had the opportunity to learn about how food is produced for the masses.
 And that's when I became aware of the problems related to dousing foods with toxic chemicals, and raising animals in confinement operations.
 It dawned on me that if the earth was being made sick by industrial farming practices, I could not be healthy, because, as I understood, the earth's health was inextricably linked to my own health.